COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - When and how will scores be reported?

 - For the COMLEX-USA Level 1 and 2-CE computer-based examinations, candidates can expect to receive test results approximately 4 to 6 weeks from the day of examination administration.
-(Note: the first score release of each test cycle may be subject to brief delays) Candidates can expect to receive score reports approximately 8 to 10 weeks from the completion of the Level 3 examination (after the initial score release).
-You can check the dates when scores will be released under Scoring and Reportingfor each COMLEX-USA examination on the website.
-Candidates will be notified by email that their score reports are accessible through your NBOME Account.
+(Note: the first score release of each test cycle may be subject to brief delays.)
+Candidates can expect to receive score reports approximately 8 to 10 weeks from the completion of the Level 3 examination (after the initial score release).
+You can check the dates when scores will be released under Scoring and Reporting for each COMLEX-USA examination on the website.
+Candidates will be notified by email that their score reports are accessible through thier NBOME Account.
 Candidates will be able to access the test results immediately after they are available along with their examination history.

 The NBOME will also post score reports to osteopathic medical schools immediately after the results are available, and schools can access and obtain up-to-date information about their student's test-taking activities and test results at any time.
 For Level 3, residency program directors also received their resident score reports through CRS/Portal when the reports are released.